mimove/EDEM2425/cloud_intro/end2end/README.md

 - [**utils**]: Similar to the utils of orders app, it is used to package the required code for publishing and reading messages from Kafka

-Run the following command inside delivery_app in a VM or your local computer
+Run the following command, in a VM or your local computer, from the following path `cloud_intro/end2end/delivery_app/` as it will load different modules to use them inside the script of the folder `delivery_events`
 ```sh
 KAFKA_IP=<delivery-app-host> python -m delivery_events.main
 ```